 People often say that veterinarians have a much harder job than human doctors because they can’t ask their patients about what’s ailing them.
 This can certainly hold true for a pet parent who frequently asks us: What can I give my dog for pain?
 After all your dog can’t approach you to tell you about a sour stomach or a painful leg like your two-legged kids can.

 From vomiting to lethargy, these things can mean a variety of problems.
 As always, when in doubt, you should take your dog to the vet because there isn’t much that can be treated safely at home.
-If you need financial assistant there are many organization that can reach out to for help.

 Below are a few common tell tails your dog is in pain or just sick.
+As you will notice, most of them are Irritable Bowel Syndrome (IBS) which is more often than not, caused by diet.

 Dogs are known for eating any assortment of disgusting or weird things found on the ground.
 Sometimes too much grass or a rummage through the trash can lead to your dog vomiting right in the middle of the living room carpet, but when should you be worried and not rely on your K9 first-aid kit?